We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Nostalgic but modern

 Some fragrances speak in declarative tones, boldly pronouncing themselves to the world.
 Some speak in whispers, soft and beckoning.
 Muse by YSL is a quiet, contemplative and poetic composition that unfolds like a long forgotten handwritten love letter found stuffed in an antique desk.
+This will be familiar to people who like Velours YSL, Black Tie Celine and Vanille des Afriques Ormonde Jayne.
+They all share a similar iris presentation.

-The opening greets the nose with a trace of frankincense , but where some frankincense perfumes are heavy Muse’s is gossamer, made softer by the lavender that shifts the spicy to silk.
+The opening greets the nose with a trace of frankincense , but where some frankincense perfumes are heavy Muse’s is gossamer, made softer by the lavender that shifts the spicy smoke to silk.

 There’s an interesting interplay here too, where the aromatic edges of the lavender and clary sage are present but they lack the bright, sparkly quality present in other aromatic compositions.
 Muse trades effervescence for introspection, wearing like a soft whisper rather than a declarative statement.

 The scent lingers in the air, a memory of where you’ve walked steps before.
 You, a muse for another nose to follow.
+For those that care, this too, is where the compliments begin.

 Muse is not a perfume that demands attention, but it will certainly hold it.
 It’s contemplative and artistic.
 Dichotomous in that it’s sharp but soft, nostalgic and modern, shadowed, but never too dark.